kanishk85/LittleTome-Bookstore-App/README.md

 - MySQL (database)
 - SMTP (for email billing)
 - Environment variables for DB config (secure deployment)
+- 🎨 UI designed in Figma and implemented using Tkinter Canvas for a clean, custom look

 ## 📂 Modules and Structure